ckormanyos/ti84-ref_app/readme.md

 open `Asm(prgm)` interface provided in the calculator's `CATALOG` menu.
 It uses the TI-84's on-board [Z80 processor](https://en.wikipedia.org/wiki/Zilog_Z80).

-The reference application implements parallel _blinky_ and _hello_-_world_ text-shows.
+The reference application implements parallel _blinky_ and _hello_-_world_ text sequences.
 A minimalistic cooperative multitasking scheduler controls the presentations of the associated ASCII-text messages.

-The text sequences _ON_/_OFF_ and _hello_/_world_ are presented in cyclic, alternating fasion(s) on the calculator screen.
+The text sequences _ON_/_OFF_ and _hello_/_world_ are presented in cyclic, alternating fashion(s) on the calculator screen.
 Text is used since there is no actual LED present on the calculator-target system.
 This is intended to simulate an LED-blinky by _toggling_ between _ON_ and _OFF_ and support an independent _hello_-_world_-task as well.